Meet Lois Frankel

 Lois is a results-oriented leader who has always been on the side of South Floridians, dating to her work as an attorney in Palm Beach County.
 In eight years as mayor, she worked tirelessly to bring jobs and opportunity to West Palm Beach while balancing the budget.
 Even during challenging economic times, Lois led the effort to expand the marine industry and oversaw the remarkable revitalization of the downtown district and made West Palm Beach a more attractive place for companies to do business.
 As a result, thousands of new residents and scores of new businesses started calling West Palm Beach home.
 Major projects underway because of her leadership are projected to bring thousands of new jobs to the area with a positive economic impact over the next decade.

-As Congresswoman for Florida's 22nd District, Lois will continue her record as a champion for seniors, families, veterans and small businesses, while reducing the deficit with a balanced approach.
+As Congresswoman for Florida's 22nd District, Lois will continue her record as a champion for seniors, families, veterans and small businesses.
 She is committed to protecting Social Security and Medicare.
 She supports tax cuts for middle class families and small businesses.
 She believes it’s time to close loopholes for corporations that ship American jobs overseas and that we must create local jobs and reward companies bringing jobs to South Florida.

 As a mother who watched her son, a proud Marine veteran, serve our country in Iraq and Afghanistan, Lois knows what it’s like for our military men and women and families to sacrifice.
 She will work tirelessly to make sure Congress’ priorities serve South Florida military men and women, veterans and families.